CardonaEA/code-image-analysis-c-elegans/additional-scripts/fluorescent-reporters-quantification-epi/README.md

 ## User guide
 ### Analysis (Procedure):
 **Follow the guide (_README_ or _PDF_) "Quantification of fluorescent reporter proteins (How to use)"** provided in `~/code/code-image-analysis-c-elegans-main/fluorescent-reporters-quantification`.<br>
-- Briefly and instead of the scripts provided there use the following:
+- Briefly and instead of the scripts provided there, use the following ones:
 1. Open MATLAB.
 2. In the command window type:
     - For analysis in batch:<br>`script_analysis_granules_epi_batch`<br>and then press enter.
     - To analyze one image:<br>`script_analysis_granules_epi`<br>and then press enter.
+    - For inter-experiments normalization:<br>`script_analysis_granules_epi_batch_normalized`<br>and then press enter.

 #### The default parameters of the script include:
 - Analysis in batch: